joshjaysalazar/pygame-utility-pack/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question or seek clarification about the Pygame Utility Pack library
+about: Ask a question or seek clarification about the Pygkit library
 labels: question
 ---